AndreGiancarloLu/Car-Viewing-Application/README.md

 ### Settings

 The settings page allows you to change the display currency.
 Supported currencies are PHP (Philippine Peso), USD (US Dollar), and CNY (Chinese Yuan).
 Prices across the entire app update immediately when the currency is changed.
-Note that conversion rates are approximate and fixed -- they are not fetched live.
+Note that conversion rates are approximate and fixed.
+They are not fetched live.

 The image below shows the Settings page with the dropdown for selecting currency:
 ![Settings Page](docs/screenshots/Settings.png)